Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên22/12/2023

-According to many scientists, one of the important metrics, considered a hard standard when reviewing funding for scientific topics, reviewing standards for being recognized as a professor or associate professor, is having scientific works (articles) published in ISI/Scopus journals.
-Taking advantage of this metric to publish poor quality or low quality articles in journals with the name "ISI/Scopus" to run KPIs, to receive funding, is also a manifestation of dishonesty.
+According to many scientists , one of the important metrics, considered as a hard standard when reviewing funding for scientific topics, reviewing standards to be recognized as Professors and Associate Professors, is having scientific works (articles) published in ISI/Scopus journals.
+Taking advantage of this metric to publish poor quality or low quality articles in "ISI/Scopus" journals to run KPIs, to receive funding, is also a manifestation of dishonesty.

-At the scientific workshop on scientific integrity (SCI) organized by the Ministry of Science and Technology in coordination with the Ministry of Education and Training on December 19, Associate Professor Nguyen Tai Dong, Institute of Philosophy, Vietnam Academy of Social Sciences, member of the NAFOSTED Fund Management Council, raised a reality to express his agreement with the assessment that SCI is currently very sophisticated and complicated.
-Recently, the NAFOSTED Fund's interdisciplinary Council of Philosophy, Political Science, and Sociology met to review topics for funding, which was very stressful.
-There were 24 topics, but the Council only approved more than 30%.
+In the scientific workshop on scientific integrity (SCI) organized by the Ministry of Science and Technology in coordination with the Ministry of Education and Training on December 19, Associate Professor Nguyen Tai Dong, Institute of Philosophy, Vietnam Academy of Social Sciences, member of the NAFOSTED Fund Management Council, raised a reality to express his agreement with the assessment that SCI is currently very sophisticated and complicated.
+Recently, the NAFOSTED Fund's interdisciplinary Council of Philosophy, Political Science, and Sociology held a very tense meeting to review topics for funding, with 24 topics but the Council only approved more than 30%.
 Associate Professor Nguyen Tai Dong explained: "Because there are topics that if we call them student papers in the publication, then in science there is also a high possibility of student projects appearing (student projects, meaning the triviality of scientific work - PV ).
-With these scientific works, no matter how long we do them, they will still be just that.
+With these scientific works, no matter how long they are done, they will still be just that.
 Now how do we raise that level?
 That is also a problem."

 Liêm chính nghiên cứu khoa học: Nhiều quan niệm cần được 'giải ảo'- Ảnh 1.

-Also at the above workshop, Professor Hoang Tuan Anh, Principal of the University of Social Sciences and Humanities, Vietnam National University, Hanoi, said that the field of social sciences and humanities is the most talked about and discussed in terms of scientific evaluation, but is also the most "stuck" due to incorrect concepts about evaluating scientific products.
+Also at the above workshop, Professor Hoang Tuan Anh, Principal of the University of Social Sciences and Humanities, Vietnam National University, Hanoi , said that the field of social sciences and humanities is the most talked about and discussed in terms of LCKH, but is "stuck" the most due to incorrect concepts about evaluating scientific products.
 In current regulations, a scientific article is basically defined as an article published in a journal.
 Meanwhile, a popular scientific product of scientists in this field is a book.
-"In my opinion, it is necessary to redefine that a scientific article is a scientific product published in a journal or book (a book chapter should be considered an article)," Professor Hoang Tuan Anh shared.
+"In my opinion, it is necessary to redefine a scientific article as a scientific product published in a journal or book (a book chapter should be considered an article)," Professor Hoang Tuan Anh shared.

-Dr. Pham Phuong Chi, Institute of Literature, Vietnam Academy of Social Sciences, said that for a long time she has been very concerned about why the criteria for evaluating science and scientists in Vietnam must rely on ISI/Scopus criteria (requiring articles to be published in ISI/Scopus journals is a strict criterion when considering topics or candidates in national councils - PV ).
-Meanwhile, in the ISI/Scopus list, there are many poor quality journals.
+Dr. Pham Phuong Chi, Institute of Literature, Vietnam Academy of Social Sciences, said that for a long time she has been very concerned about why the standard for evaluating science and scientists in Vietnam has to rely on ISI/Scopus criteria (requiring articles published in ISI/Scopus journals is a strict criterion when considering topics or candidates in national councils - PV ).
+Meanwhile, in the ISI/Scopus list there are many low-quality journals.
 In the US (where Dr. Chi received her postgraduate training), or in Germany, scientists in the field of literary research do not know the concept of "ISI/Scopus article".
 When publishing scientific articles, they try to publish in university journals, and highly appreciate the articles being accepted for publication in those journals.

 Liêm chính nghiên cứu khoa học: Nhiều quan niệm cần được 'giải ảo'- Ảnh 2.